stcksmsh/StrawberryOS/README.md

 - the Video Core mailbox for retrieving machine information such as the revision number, burned-in MAC address etc.
 - simple heap allocation

+### Current priorities

+I am currently focusing most of my efforts on:

+- the virtual address space and utilizing the MMU
+- interrupt handling and system calls

 ## Documentation

 I have created several `.md` documentation files in the `doc/` folder,